nextflow-io/nextflow/docs/fusion.md

 tower.accessToken = '<your platform access token>'
 ```

 The `k8s.context` represents the Kubernetes configuration context to be used for the pipeline execution.
-This setting can be omitted if Nextflow itself is run as a pod in the Kubernetes clusters.
+This setting can be omitted if Nextflow itself is running as a pod in the Kubernetes clusters.

 The `k8s.namespace` represents the Kubernetes namespace where the jobs submitted by the pipeline execution should be executed.